We all know what fantasy is.

-After my post about the subgenres of punk, I have decided to write one about a favourite genre of mine- fantasy!
-We all know what fantasy is- yet we use terms such as ‘paranormal’. or ‘high fantasy’ to describe certain books.
+However, we use more specific terms such as ‘paranormal’. or ‘high fantasy’ to describe books.
 But what do they mean?
 Let’s discuss fantasy subgenres!

 Also known as ‘epic’ fantasy, high fantasy shows a world vastly different to our own.
 This is fantasy at its most extreme.
 An example of high fantasy is Robert Jordan’s “The Wheel of Time” series.

 Magical Realism is when realistic narrative techniques are fused with surreal elements of fantasy.
-This genre tends to use fantasy for imagery, and most of the focus in magical realism stories is based on character and story, not on magic systems themselves.
+This genre uses fantasy for imagery.
+After all, the focus in magical realism stories is based on character and story as opposed to magic systems.

 A well known example of Magical Realism is “The Satanic Verses” by Salman Rushdie.

 From Outlander to Jonathan Strange & Mr Norrell, Historical Fantasy is fantasy that is set before the author’s time.
 Whether it’s World War II or Biblical Times, historical fantasy is a magical journey through the pages of history.

 I’ve noticed that not many authors dabble in historical fantasy compared to other fantasy subgenres.
 However, it is gaining in popularity, and offers the author many opportunities to express their creativity.
 A recent example is Catherynne Valentine’s ‘Deathless.’